bleengrue23/bots/README.md

 </p>
 </details>

-Once you have added some utterances that reference your slot to your intent, you should save your intent again, rebuild your bot, and then test it again with "Want a vacation to Las Vegas".
-This time you should see the response "Ready for fulfillment" returned.
-This tells you that the slot value will be immediately passed to our Lambda function without the need for a response to question put in out slot question.
+Once you have added some utterances that reference your slot, save your intent again, rebuild your bot, and then test it again with "Want a vacation to Las Vegas".

+This time you should see the response "Ready for fulfillment" immediately returned.

-# Step 5: Fulfill your Intent with a Lambda function
+# Step 5: Build a function to fulfill your intent

-Below the slot definition of the intent, you will find the "Fulfillment" section for our intent, and the radio button option for the option of calling a Lambda function to fulfill the intent.
+Below the slot definition of the intent, you will find the "Fulfillment" section for our intent, and the radio button option for using a Lambda function for the fulfillment stage.

 <img src="Images/Fulfill.png" width="700" />

-By selecting the Lambda function option, we ensure that the a Lambda function will be called by the "Ready for Fulfillment" condition returned when our intent has the information it needs.
-However, we can't select this option yet.
-We first need to create the function.
+Selecting the Lambda function option tells Lex to call the Lambda function once it has reached the the "Ready for Fulfillment" state.
+However, selecting the Lambda function option for fulfillment at this point won't get us very far.
+We first need to create the Lambda function.

 To do this, we will be using Node.js, though it is worth noting that a variety of other languages can be used.
-I am using Node.js simply because the function is a little cleaner in its implementation regarding what is actually going on.
-But before we move to our functions construction, it is furth worth noting what is being passed onto in terms of the JSON name/value pairs:
+I use Node.js here simply because the function is a little cleaner in its implementation regarding what it is actually doing.
+But before we move to our function's construction, it is first worth pausing to note what is passed into to our Lambda  in terms of the JSON name/value pairs:

+*Lex output to Lambda

 ```python